-A. Federal and state regulations now protect prospective franchisees by requiring disclosure and registration by franchisors, and a new Uniform Franchise and Business Opportunities Act as well as a Model Law have been proposed, but problems still persist with regard to such matters as the duty of good faith, earnings claims, and the introduction of random bills attempting to correct specific problems encountered by individual franchisees.
+A. Federal and state laws, rules and/or regulations now protect prospective franchisees by requiring disclosure and registration by franchisors, and a new Uniform Franchise and Business Opportunities Act as well as a Model Law have been proposed, but problems still persist with regard to such matters as the duty of good faith, earnings claims, and the introduction of random bills attempting to correct specific problems encountered by individual franchisees.
 (There is also an unresolved issue concerning attorney liability for due diligence in connection with franchise offering circulars.)
-At the same time, there are significant economic changes, with the marketplace demanding greater levels of franchisor experience and financial strength, and the development of new forms of franchising, such as combination franchising and niche e de act franchising.37 In Article 33, § 680 of the New York General Business Law, the legislative finding and declaration of policy with respect to the offer and sale of franchises is expressly set el an seite a structure. forth: The legislature hereby finds and declares that the 1. widespread sale of franchises is a relatively new form of business which has created numerous problems in New York.
-New York residents have suffered substantial losses where the franchisor or his representative has not provided full and complete information and an analysis and regarding the franchisor-franchisee relationship, the details of the contract between the franchisor and franchisee, the prior business experience of the franchisor, and other factors relevant to the franchise offered for sale.
-2. It is hereby determined and declared that the offer and sale of franchises, as defined in this article, is a matter affected with a public interest and subject to the supervision of the state, for the purpose of providing prospective franchisees and potential franchise investors with material details of the franchise offering and the second sec so that they may participate in the franchise system in a manner that may avoid detriment to the public interest and benefit the b probase stabil commerce and industry of the state.
-Further, it is the intent of this law to prohibit the sale of franchises where such sale would lead to fraud or a likelihood that the franchisor's promises would not be (Added L. 1980, c.
-730, § 1.) as to be particular with sense here a desset when the sense when The policy is set forth in §§ 681-695, which follow.
+At the same time, there are significant economic changes, within the marketplace demanding greater levels of franchisor experience and financial strength, and the development of new forms of franchising, such as combination franchising and niche franchising.37 finding and declaration of policy with respect to the offer and sale of franchises is expressly set